Holed cone structures on 3-manifolds: Definition of holed cone structures

 A cone metric is a holed cone metric by definition.
 Moreover, we can say that a cone structure is a holed cone structure.
 We will prove it in Corollary~\ref{cor:coneeq}.

-We give some elementary examples of holed cone metrics.
-If we remove an embedded ball disjoint from the cone loci in a holed cone-manifold, then we obtain an equivalent holed cone metric.
+If we remove an embedded ball with smooth boundary disjoint from the cone loci in a holed cone-manifold, then we obtain an equivalent holed cone metric.
 Conversely, if a lift of the boundary of a hole is embedded by the developing map (which we will define in Section~\ref{section:space}) and neighborhood of this boundary extends outward, then we can fill the hole by gluing the bounded ball in $\bbH^{3}$.
 In general, however, the boundary of a hole may not be embedded by the developing map.

-Cone loci may prevent a hole from expanding to a fillable one as indicated in Figure~\ref{fig:hcs-intersect.pdf}.
-This enables us to deform holed cone structures when cone structures degenerate with meeting cone loci.
-An explicit example will be given in Section~\ref{section:ex}.

-\fig[width=6cm]{hcs-intersect.pdf}{A non-fillable hole between two cone loci}
+\fig[width=12cm]{hcs-intersect.pdf}{A non-fillable hole between two cone loci}